 It's against the law to drive in South Dakota at the following BAC percentages

-Consequences of a DUI in South Dakota depend on the level of alcohol in your blood and the number of times you’ve been convicted.
-First and second offenses are misdemeanors, but third and subsequent offenses are felonies.
+The consequences of a DUI in South Dakota depend on the level of alcohol in your blood and the number of times you've been convicted.
+The first and second offenses are misdemeanors, but the third and subsequent offenses are felonies.

 Many carriers in South Dakota offer discounts to drivers who complete defensive driving or similar courses.
 Large discounts may be available to mature drivers and those under the age of 18.
 Ask your insurer if there's a financial incentive to completing one of the State-approved driver improvement courses.

 A big mistake many people make is automatically renewing their insurance policy without looking for new ways to save.
 Just because your previous policy was expensive, it doesn't mean you must continue paying through the roof.
 Your credit score may have changed, points may have fallen off your license, or you may qualify for discounts you never even knew existed.
 Always ask for discounts when taking out a new policy, and don't forget to shop around for the lowest quote!